Air Force Academy mismanaged sexual assault program, Pentagon says

 "While the Air Force Academy investigated and took steps to correct these problems, greater oversight of response programs and personnel is required at all three Academies," it said.

-The DOD report did not detail the specific nature of these problems and the Pentagon did not immediately respond to CNN's request for comment.
+The DOD report did not detail the specific nature of these problems.

+Responding to the report, the Air Force deputy director of public affairs, Capt.
+Matthew Chism, said in a statement: "As expected as a result of the Academy's finding and reporting misconduct on the part of individuals within its Sexual Assault Prevention and Response office, the Academy was found not in compliance in one of the five goals assessed in the report, the goal of victim assistance and advocacy."

+"We are confident that we have addressed the issues in the SAPR office at the Academy and will continue to scrutinize our efforts and remain transparent as we strive to develop a culture of dignity and respect at the Academy," he added.

-It also noted that compliance with policy does not guarantee "effective programs and practices" and identified several actions for each academy to better address the issue.
+The report also noted that compliance with policy does not guarantee "effective programs and practices" and identified several actions for each academy to better address the issue.

 - Provide cadets and midshipmen with prevention skills and education that are both relevant to their current circumstances and their future roles as officers.